-	Before introducing your company to the media and public, take some time to study your customers and their behaviour so that you can target them through the right platforms.
+Before introducing your company to the media and public, take some time to study your customers and their behavior so that you can target them through the right platforms.
 In doing so, you can save costs and time as you tailor a more effective and focused publicity campaign, as opposed to a more generic, one-size-fits-all approach.

 For instance, the PMEB (Professionals, Managers, Executives and Businessmen) crowd would most likely be tuned in to the digital spheres, so a web campaign might work better than a newspaper article.
-Alternatively, a target audience of millennials might respond better to a social media-focused campaign centred on Facebook or Instagram.
+Alternatively, a target audience of millennials might respond better to a social media-focused campaign centered on Facebook or Instagram.

 - Select and nurture the right media contacts

 Media houses and newspapers typically receive tens, if not hundreds of press releases in a week.
 Suppose you create a succinct press release, with all the relevant content such as dates, locations and names.
 It contains information on how it benefits consumers and is written in context.
 You might even have a winner of a product or service on your hands.
 But unless you know someone in the right place, chances are your press release will be lost in the crowd.